clojuredocs/guides/articles/tutorials/basic_web_development.md

 ## Set up your database

+A file with DB would be automatically created when you connect to it for the first time, so all necessary DB preparations could be done programmatically using the REPL (with help of `clojure.java.jdbc`):

 ```bash
 lein repl
 ```

-When in REPL, execute the following code to create a new my-webapp.h2.db database file in db subdirectory of your project, create a table we'll use for our webapp, and add one record to start us off with:
+Execute the following code to create a new my-webapp.h2.db database file in db subdirectory of your project, create a table we'll use for our webapp, and add one record to start us off with:

 ```clojure
 (require '[clojure.java.jdbc :as sql])